Ambassador Manuel Torres, the Philadelphian you didn’t know about | OP-ED

 ¿What else could he be?

 Spanish, as General Meade— born like him in Spain?
 (Meade was fro m Cadiz, Torres from Córdoba.)

-Manuel Torres Trujillo, as his full name was, lived in Philadelphia since 1796, when he was forced into exile by the brutal Spanish colonial government of what is today the country of Colombia, and lived among us, here in Philadelphia, until his death, occurred at his West Philadelphia home on July 15th, 1822.
+Manuel Torres Trujillo, as his full name was, lived in Philadelphia since 1796, when he was forced into exile by the Spanish colonial government of what is today the country of Colombia, then called Nueva Granada, and lived among us, here in Philadelphia, until his death, occurred at his West Philadelphia home on July 15th, 1822.

-When he chose to flee what is today Colombia when his liberal mind quickly landed him into trouble with the colonial government (he has become friend with Antonio Nariño, who had "dared" to translate "The Rights of Man" from the French into Spanish), he didn't hesitate to head north directly to Philadelphia, the then-Mecca of liberal thinking and America’s own quest for freedom, free from the autocratic monarchies, who held absolute powers over their colonies, chief among them the sin of slavery gladly practiced by all European colonial powers as it was one of the best business of the century.
+When he chose to flee what is today Colombia, when his liberal mind quickly landed him into trouble with the colonial government (he has become friend with Antonio Nariño, who had "dared" to translate "The Rights of Man" from the French into Spanish), he didn't hesitate to head north directly to Philadelphia, the then-Mecca of liberal thinking and America’s own quest for freedom— free from the autocratic monarchies, who held absolute powers over their colonies.

-Philadelphia, however, was a place where the questioning took place on a daily basis, was celebrated, and didn't exile anybody.
+Philadelphia, however, was a place where the questioning took place on a daily basis, was actively proposed, and didn't exile anybody.

-Ambassador Manuel Torres was one of these liberal minds who quickly made friends in a city where political freedoms and religious liberty had been conquered in bloody war against the most powerful army in the world.
+Ambassador Manuel Torres was one of these intellectuals with social skills who quickly made friends in a city where political freedoms and religious liberty had been conquered in a bloody war against the most powerful army in the world.

 200 years later, however, no one has the slightest idea of who he was.